Best Places To Stay In Eryri | Snowdonia and North Wales!

 The photogenic lighthouse at Penmon Point near Beaumaris, and Puffin Island

-You can also take a boat trip to nearby Puffin Island from Beaumaris, whilst those wanting to enjoy outdoor adventure activities might want to try a cool ‘rib ride’ or stand up paddle boarding on the Menai Straits!
+You can also take a boat trip to nearby Puffin Island from Beaumaris, whilst those wanting to enjoy outdoor adventure activities might want to try a cool ‘rib ride’ or stand up paddle boarding on the Menai Straits.

 Rhosneigr